May 1, 2018 Creative Father’s Day Contest Ideas

 2. Don’t Leave Anyone Out: While a majority of Dads will be receiving gifts from their loved ones on Father’s Day, that doesn’t mean they wouldn’t love a chance to win something themselves!
 When building your promotion encourage all fans to enter.

 3. Make it Easy to Enter: We’re already starting to see a flood of Father’s Day advertisements and promotions, so the easier your contest is to navigate and enter the more attractive it will be to your audience.
 Stand out with a good design and minimal entry barriers.

 4. Do Your Research: A variety of studies have been done on the purchasing habits of consumers on Father’s Day.
 It’s best to do a little research on the types of items people are looking to buy and determine how you can fit into that market.

-For example, according to NRF’s Father’s Day 2017 Spending Survey most people (64.3%) will simply say thank you to dad with a greeting card, four in 10 (46.1%) will treat dad to new apparel items such as neckties and sweaters, spending a total of $1.8 billion, while another 48 percent will celebrate with special outings such as dinner or a tickets to a sporting event, spending a total of $3.3 billion.
-The survey also found that those celebrating Father’s Day will spend $1.8 billion on electronic gifts like smartphones and tablets, and $2.2 billion on gift cards, letting dad pick his own special gift.
+For example, according to NRF’s Father’s Day 2017 Spending Survey most people (64.3%) say thank you to dad with a greeting card, four in 10 (46.1%) treat dad to new apparel items such as neckties and sweaters, spending a total of $1.8 billion, while another 48 percent celebrate with special outings such as dinner or a tickets to a sporting event, spending a total of $3.3 billion.
+The survey also found that those celebrating Father’s Day spend $1.8 billion on electronic gifts like smartphones and tablets, and $2.2 billion on gift cards, letting dad pick his own special gift.
 Before you build your campaign look at statistics and work them into your marketing strategy.